TylerJewell/DevLandscape/README.md

 Organizations that are dedicated to training, whether instructor-led, Web-based, or other forms are not included in Developer Enablement.
 Developer Enablement speaks to non-traditional forms of developer engagement, usually tied to forms of community buidling like Stack Overflow or Product Hunt.

 #### No Code Offerings
 There are some analysts that include products which include advanced forms of configuration, scripting, or macros as a form of low code or no code.
 For example, a SaaS app that generates marketing landing pages automatically without coding.
-This a great offering and many companies should buy this, but that is not a Low Code system for building apps or other business systems.
+This is a great offering and many companies should buy this, but that is not a Low Code system for building apps or other business systems.

 #### Data Science
 Most data science notebooks require models to be programmed.
 Data scientists are building their own significant technology and programmatic muscles, but are not included here for simplification.
 There are a number of startups which are working to make it simple for data science engineers to deliver machine learning capabilities as part of a software project.
 It may be appropriate to eventually incorporate these companies which are working to blend software engineering practices with data science workflows.